golonzovsky/vacme-zurich-parser/README.md

 https://zh.vacme.ch provides a way to register for vaccination in Zurich.
 Since there is not much free slots - its quite tedious to find available one.
 You need to click dozens of locations.

-This tries to simplify this by exposing rest api with up to date available slots for vaccination in Zurich.
+This tries to simplify search by exposing rest api with up to date available slots for vaccination in Zurich.
 Be aware is uses personal refresh token for existing registration and reverse engineered api, so its all quite fragile.

 Currently json api available under https://vacme.kloud.top